Donald Trump Impeachment: Dem. Congressman Pledges To Start Impeachment Proceedings If Trump Fires Rosenstein

 — Rep. Brendan Boyle (@CongBoyle) April 13, 2018

-According to a report from the The Wall Street Journal, Donald Trump has already decided that he will fire Rod Rosenstein as well as Attorney General Jeff Sessions, and it is now a matter of exactly when and how it will happen.
+According to a report from the Wall Street Journal, Donald Trump has already decided that he will fire Rod Rosenstein as well as Attorney General Jeff Sessions, and it is now a matter of exactly when and how it will happen.

 Donald Trump has faced other threats of impeachment throughout his presidency, and Republicans are now seizing on those threats in order to drum up support in the upcoming midterms.
 As the New York Times reported, Republicans are hoping to energize their base of conservative voters and head off what is expected to be a Democratic wave by warning voters that Democrats will impeach Trump if they gain control of the House and Senate.